harshaldhake123/MongoDB-University/M121-The MongoDB Aggregation Framework.md

 	- No \$text	(\$text can only be used in first stage of a pipeline)
 	- No \$geoNear(\$geoNear can only be used in first stage of a pipeline)
 	- Collation restrictions	(do not inherit collations of source collection)
 	- find() operation with projection operators not allowed.
-	- eg.
+Eg-
 			- $
 			- $elemMatch
 			- $slice
 			- $meta
 	- View Definitions are public.
 	- Sensitive info must not be referred in view.
-- Horizontal slicing performed using $match stage.
- - Vertical slicing performed using $project or other shaping stage.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2ODkxMTA1Nyw4NTYxMTA5NTIsLTEzMz
+eyJoaXN0b3J5IjpbLTc2NTczMTc2NSw4NTYxMTA5NTIsLTEzMz
 k2MDA3NzQsLTEzMTIxNTg3MDQsLTgwMTIyOTY2NCw0MTYzNzgz
 MDhdfQ==
 -->